octodemo/vulnerable-node/README.md

 # Support this project

 Support this project (to solve issues, new features...) by applying the Github "Sponsor" button.

 # What's this project?

 The goal of this project is to be a project with really vulnerable code in NodeJS, not simulated.
+It also can be used to test the github value app.

 ## Why?